 Where results appear

-Results from automated triggers appear in Agent Feed.
+Results from automated runs appear in:

 When to use agent triggers π€